-Parents are asked not to drop children off any earlier than 7:20 a.m., unless the child has made other arrangements with a teacher.
-Students will be asked for a pass, written by the teacher, before being allowed to go to the classroom area.
-Students can also check in the main office to see if a teacher is available and to obtain a pass.
-If parents require before school child care services, they should contact the Bedford Recreation Department.
+Parents are asked not to drop children off any earlier than 8:17 a.m. unless the child has made other arrangements with a teacher.
+If parents require before-school child care services, they should contact the Bedford Recreation Department.